 There’s some serious consequences for Co-op and our managers if we don’t get these checks right.
 We face a £20,000 fine if we employ an illegal worker and haven’t checked the documents required by the Home Office.
 It’s also a criminal offence for our managers if they knowingly employ an illegal worker.
 That could result in up to 5 years in prison and an unlimited fine for them.
 So, it’s important for everyone that we get this right.

-If you’re a student from outside the European Economic Area (EEA) or Switzerland and have permission to work, you’ll need to give us details of your term time and vacation dates.
+If you’re a student from outside the UK or Ireland, and have permission to work, you’ll also need to give us details of your term time and vacation dates.
 This should cover the whole length of your course or, if this isn’t possible, you’ll need to give this to us every year.
+This is to ensure we comply with any conditions placed on your right to work.

 - A printout from your school, college or university’s website or other material published by them that sets out the term time dates for your course